-Not too long ago I’ve seen an image of a triple chocolate French parfait and really got my attention.
-Each chocolate had a different layer and that was challenging enough for me to want to give a try.
-I’ve used a different recipe though, an easier recipe for semifreddo I was already used with, and changed it accordingly.
-For this Triple Chocolate Semifreddo I have reduced the amount of sugar as chocolates bring enough sweetness as well.
+Not too long ago I saw an image of a triple chocolate French parfait and got my attention.
+Each chocolate had a different layer and that was challenging enough for me to want to give it a try.
+I’ve used a different recipe though, an easier recipe for semifreddo I was already used to, and changed it accordingly.
+For this Triple Chocolate Semifreddo, I have reduced the amount of sugar as chocolates bring enough sweetness.

-I am really pleased of how this recipe turned out.
-This triple chocolate semifreddo looks incredible, quite elegant and I think it’s not necessary to say how delicious this is.
-It’s creamy and chocolaty, not too sweet, with bites of crunchy chocolate curls, by far one of the best treats for summer days.
+I am thrilled with how this recipe turned out.
+This triple chocolate semifreddo looks incredible and is quite elegant.
+Needless to say, it’s absolutely delicious.
+Creamy and chocolaty, yet not overly sweet, with delightful bites of crunchy chocolate curls, it’s easily one of the best treats for summer days.

-The recipe for this triple chocolate semifreddo is easy and worth all the time involved.
-It is a great dessert you can impress your family or friends with and you can literally say you are in chocolate heaven, no doubt about that.
+The recipe for this triple chocolate semifreddo is straightforward and well worth the effort.
+It’s a fantastic dessert to impress your family or friends, and it truly feels like you’re in chocolate heaven.

 Cherry Semifreddo